Eastern Air Lines: The Jet Age

 In November 1959, Eastern Air Lines opened its Chester L. Churchill-designed Terminal 1 at New York City's Idlewild International Airport, later renamed John F. Kennedy International Airport.
 In 1960, Eastern's first jets, Douglas DC-8-21s, started to take over the longer flights, like the non-stops from Chicago and New York City to Miami.
 The DC-8s were joined in 1962 by the Boeing 720 and in 1964 by the Boeing 727-100, which Eastern (along with American Airlines and United Airlines) had helped Boeing to develop.
 On February 1, 1964, Eastern was the first airline to fly the 727.
 Shortly after that, a new image was adopted, the famous hockey stick design, officially Caribbean Blue over Ionosphere Blue.
 Eastern was also the first US carrier to fly the Airbus A300 and the launch customer for the Boeing 757.

 On April 30, 1961, Eastern inaugurated Eastern Air Lines Shuttle.
 Initially 95-seat Lockheed Constellation 1049s and 1049Cs left New York-LaGuardia every two hours, 8 am to 10 pm, to Washington National and to Boston.
 Flights soon became hourly, 7 am to 10 pm out of each city.
 No reservations or tickets were required; passengers could pay their fare in cash on board the flight.
 If a plane filled up at departure time, another plane was rolled out to carry any extra passengers.

 Internationalization began as Eastern opened routes to markets such as Santo Domingo and Nassau, Bahamas.
 Services from San Juan, Puerto Rico's Luis Muñoz Marín International Airport were expanded.
 In 1967, Eastern purchased Mackey Airlines, a small air carrier primarily operating in Florida and the Bahamas as part of this expansion.
 In 1973, Eastern purchased Caribair (Puerto Rico), a small airline based in Puerto Rico which operated McDonnell Douglas DC-9-30 jets in the Caribbean.

 Eastern bought the Lockheed L-1011 TriStar and Airbus A300 widebody jets; the former would become known in the Caribbean as El Grandote (the huge one).
-Although Eastern had purchased four 747s, the delivery slots were sold to Trans World Airlines (TWA) when Eastern decided to purchase the L-1011.
+Although Eastern had purchased four Boeing 747s, the delivery slots were sold to Trans World Airlines (TWA) when Eastern decided to purchase the L-1011.

-Due to massive delays in the L-1011 program, mainly due to problems with the Rolls-Royce RB211 engines, Eastern leased two Boeing 747-100s from Pan Am between 1970 and 1972 and operated the aircraft between Chicago and San Juan as well as from New York to Miami and San Juan.
+Because of massive delays in the L-1011 program, mainly due to problems with the Rolls-Royce RB211 engines, Eastern leased two Boeing 747-100s from Pan Am between 1970 and 1972 and operated the aircraft between Chicago and San Juan as well as from New York to Miami and San Juan.

 The RB211 programme might easily have foundered in 1971 if it had not been for the steadfast support of Eastern Airlines, one of the major launch customers for the Lockheed TriStars.
 The President of Eastern was Sam Higginbottom, who never wavered and thereby acquired some criticism.